dontic/dontic.github.io/src/pages/about/index.md

 By now I picked up a lot of backend processing with flask and front end developement with Javascript and HTML This landed me the oportunity to build a really useful app inside the company in a production environment.

 Continuing with extreme tests we continued to actively test and collect telemetry of new products in the Arctic and Dubai.

+**Entrepreneurship** - 2023 - Present

+After my time at Tesla, I decided to go my own way.
+I am currently working on several projects, from the creation of a software and data consulting company to the development of web and mobile applications, as well as software services (SaaS).

+You can check a list of my projects at [projects](/projects).

 ---